-In this post, we share all our experiences from our 4 days/ 3 nights Komodo Island tour.
-To visit this paradise was a dream of ours for a very long time, and we are thrilled and grateful that we finally made this trip.
-This post should help you for planning your own Komodo Island tour.
+In this post, we share all our experiences from our 4-day / 3-night Komodo Island tour.
+To visit this paradise has been a dream of ours for a very long time, and we are thrilled and grateful that we finally made this trip.
+This post should help you for planning your own perfect Komodo Island tour.

 It is possible to visit the Komodo National Park all year round.
 It has a tropical climate that has two seasons the dry season from Mai to October and the wet season from November to April.
 However, temperatures are pleasant all year round.
 We made our Komodo Island tour at the beginning of October, and the weather was perfect.